 - Contribution to relevant SDGs and Germany‘s involvement in joint strategies to tackle global challenges

-- Contribution to a closer cooperation between HEIs, research facilities and public and civic stakeholders from the area of climate and environment
+- Contribution to a closer cooperation between HEIs, research facilities and public and civic stakeholders

 To achieve these goals, the centres have access to a wide range of eligible measures, such as the development of master's and doctoral programmes or the awarding of scholarships.
 Digital and hybrid formats in teaching, research, cooperation and transfer are intended to play a special role where it makes sense, also with regard to climate- and resource-friendly project implementation.